EyverL/Personal-Interests-Website/preplanning.md

 List of Interests:
 After my introduction paragraphs i'd like to include an unorganized list of the hobbies i'm most interested in.

+Explain why you want to rank your interests: Site Odysseas lol.

 Table:
 I want to create a table that will tier rank all my interests from most important to least important.
 I plan to do this by considering what makes the most sense to prioritze in my daily life at the moment.
 Whether that be because I don't have money or access to things that would allow me to explore those hobbies, I should take all of it into consideration when creating the table and ranking them.

 * Will for sure be in classic S-F tier list format

+Explanation for Rankings: Right at the bottom of the list I